anku94/marketplace/README.md

 -----------------------
 I'm using the 960-12-column layout for web pages other than the home page.
 Due to the inclusion of the sidebar and lack of significant content, it has been modified to a 720-9 col layout.
 It looks decent on a 1024x768 screen, and the blank space in widescreen monitors will just have to be there, as is the case with every other website, barring a few.

-Currently, p1.html is the implementation of 1.jpg (nowhere near completion, of course :P)
+Currently, p1.html is the implementation of 1.jpg (nowhere near completion, of course :P).
+Directory structure has been changed.
+Stuff in /useless is for backup purposes, although it should ideally never be used. frame_template will serve as the template for all pages.

 June 2, 1:58AM, Ankush